facebook/watchman/README.markdown

 ## Future

- * add a command to remove registered triggers
- * add a command to remove registered watches
  * Watchman does not currently follow symlinks.
 It would be nice if it did, but doing so will add some complexity.